slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Success means nothing in life.
 It’s forgotten in one generation, two at best.
 Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

+> *'Promptness is a sign of respect.' -- Kevin Kelly*

 > *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

+> *'No matter what he does, every person on earth plays a central role in the history of the world.
+And normally he doesn't know it.' -- Paulo Coelho*

 A way to humble yourself is to put you in the position of being the weakest person in something during the day.